 In 1998, four people, passionately interested in the expansion of Ayurveda in America, began to meet monthly to formulate a structure to support the Ayurvedic practitioner and classical Ayurvedic education and practice in the U.S.

 In 2000, they incorporated as the National Ayurvedic Medical Association.
-The founding board members were Kumar Batra, Cynthia Copple, Marc Harlpern and Wynn Werner.
+The founding board members were Kumar Batra, Cynthia Copple, Marc Halpern and Wynn Werner.

 NAMA has grown to become a twelve member elected board of directors with more than 1,000 members.
 Every year, a minimum of four board seats are slated for election.
 This allows for continuity within the board while providing membership the opportunity to nominate and elect sitting or new candidates.